How to Get a Commercial Auto Loan: The Essential Guide

 All financing comes at a cost, and you’ll pay more in interest and fees than if you purchased it outright.
 Some lenders require signing a personal guarantee, allowing them to pursue your personal assets if the business defaults on the loan.

-Business vehicles have ongoing expenses such as commercial auto insurance, gas, and maintenance.
+Business vehicles incur ongoing expenses, including commercial auto insurance, fuel, and maintenance.
 Depending on the lender and loan type, you might have to make a down payment of 10%-20%.

 Commercial Auto Loan Pros & Cons